-Disclosure Requirement related to ESRS 2 SBM-3 - Material impacts, risks and opportunities and their interaction with strategy and business model(s)
+ESRS 2 - SBM 3 - S1 Material impacts, risks and opportunities and their interaction with strategy and business model(s)

-- 15. When responding to ESRS 2 SBM-3 paragraphs 46 (a), the undertaking shall disclose: - (a) whether and how actual and potential impacts on its own workforce as identified in ESRS 2 IRO-1: (i) originate from or are connected to undertaking's strategy and business models, and (ii) inform and contribute to adapting the undertaking's strategy and business model(s); and - (b) the relationship between its material risks and opportunities arising from impacts and dependencies on own workforce and its strategy and business model(s). - 16.
-When fulfilling the requirements of paragraph 46 (a) and (c), the undertaking shall disclose whether all of its own workers who can be materially impacted by the undertaking, are included in the scope of its disclosure under ESRS 2.
-These material impacts shall include impacts that are caused or contributed by the undertaking or directly linked to its own operations, products, or services through its business relationships.
-In addition, the undertaking shall provide the following information:
+- 15. When responding to ESRS 2 -SBM 3 paragraphs 46 (a), the undertaking shall disclose: - (a) whether and how actual and potential impacts on own workforce as identified in ESRS 2 Disclosure Requirements IRO 1 originate from or are connected to, and (b) inform and contribute to adapting the undertaking's strategy and business model(s); and

-- (a) a brief description of the types of own workers subject to material impacts by its operations, and specify whether they are employees, individual contractors (i.e. selfemployed workers), or workers provided by third party undertakings primarily engaged in employment activities; - (b) in the case of material negative impacts, whether they are widespread or systemic in contexts where the undertaking operates (for example, child labour or forced or compulsory labour in specific countries or regions), or whether they are related to individual incidents (for example, an industrial accident or an oil spill); - (c) in the case of material positive impacts, a brief description of the activities that result in the positive impacts and the types of its own workers that are positively affected or could be positively affected, including their geographic location; - (d) any material risks and opportunities for the undertaking arising from impacts and dependencies on its own workers; - (e) any material impacts on its own workforce that may arise from transition plans for reducing negative impacts on the environment and achieving greener and climateneutral operations, including information on the impacts on own workforce caused by the undertaking's plans and actions to reduce carbon emissions in line with international agreements.
-Impacts, risks and opportunities include restructuring and employment loss as well as opportunities arising from job creation and reskilling or upskilling; - (f) operations at significant risk of incidents of forced or compulsory labour either in terms of: - i. type of operation (such as manufacturing plant); - ii. countries or geographic areas with operations considered at risk; - (g) operations at significant risk of incidents of child labour either in terms of: - i. type of operation (such as manufacturing plant): - ii. countries or geographic areas with operations considered at risk. - 17.
-In describing the main types of own workers in the undertaking's own workforce who are or may be negatively affected, based on the materiality assessment set out in ESRS 2 IRO 1, the undertaking shall disclose how it has developed an understanding of how workers with particular characteristics, those working in particular contexts, or those undertaking particular activities may be at greater risk of harm. - 18.
-The undertaking shall disclose which, if any, of its material risks and opportunities arising from impacts and dependencies on own workers are impacts on specific groups (for example, particular age groups, employees or other temporary workers, or workers in a particular factory or country) rather than impacts that affect all of the undertaking's own workers (for example, a general pay cut, or training offered to all own workers).
-Such circumstances arise when a material impact on own workers could lead to financial effects for the undertaking.
+- (b) the relationship between its material risks and opportunities arising from impacts and dependencies on own workforce and its strategy and business model(s). - 16.
+When fulfilling the requirements of paragraph 46 (a) and (c), the undertaking shall disclose whether all own workers who can be materially impacted through the undertaking's own operations or in its upstream or downstream value chain by a business relationship are included in the scope of its reporting under ESRS 2.
+In addition, the undertaking shall provide the following information: - (a) a brief description of the types of own workers subject to material impacts by its operations, and specify whether they are employees, individual contractors, i.e. self-employed workers, or workers provided by third party undertakings primarily engaged in employment activities; - (b) in the case of negative impacts, whether they are widespread or systemic in contexts where the undertaking operates (e.g. child labour or forced or compulsory labour in specific countries or regions), or whether they are related to individual incidents (e.g. an industrial accident or an oil spill) 1; - (c) in the case of positive impacts, a brief description of the activities that result in the positive impacts and the types of its own workers that are positively affected or could be positively affected, including their geographic location; - (d) any material risks and opportunities for the undertaking arising from impacts and dependencies on its own workers; - (e) any impacts on its own workforce that may arise from transition plans for reducing negative impacts on the environment and achieving greener and climate-neutral operations, including information on the impacts on own workforce caused by the undertaking's plans and actions to reduce carbon emissions in line with international agreements.
+Impacts, risks and opportunities include restructuring and employment loss as well as opportunities arising from job creation and reskilling or upskilling. - (f) operations at significant risk of incidents of forced or compulsory labour either in terms of: - i. type of operation (such as manufacturing plant); - ii. countries or geographic areas with operations considered at risk; - (g) operations at significant risk of incidents of child labour either in terms of: - i. type of operation (such as manufacturing plant): - ii. countries or geographic areas with operations considered at risk. - 17.
+In describing the main types of own workers in the undertaking's own workforce who are or may be negatively affected, based on the materiality assessment set out in ESRS 2 Disclosure Requirement IRO 1, the undertaking shall explain how it has developed an understanding of how workers with particular characteristics, those working in particular contexts, or those undertaking particular activities may be at greater risk of harm. - 18.
+In describing the material financial risks and opportunities for the undertaking arising from impacts and dependencies on own workers, the undertaking shall explain which, if any, of